Total settled snow depth: 137 inches (at 8,600 feet)

 Avalanche and Snowpack Conditions

-The Tuolumne Meadows Ski Hut is open!
+The Tuolumne Meadows Ski Hut is open.
 There is firewood and 10 bunks that are available on a first-come, first-served basis.
-There is power but no public phone service in Tuolumne Meadows this winter.
+Power has been intermittent and there is NO phone service in Tuolumne Meadows this winter.
 We can be contacted via email, but we may be delayed in responding if we are on patrol.
 Contact the wilderness office at 209/372-0740 with any questions or concerns.
 Contact the wilderness office at 209/372-0740 with any questions or concerns.
 Come prepared, and please make good decisions while travelling in the wilderness this winter.

 Laura and Rob Pilewski - Tuolumne Winter Rangers